subsevenx/jekyll-subseven.io/_posts/2022-02-10-Jekyll-In-The-20s.md

 If you are running a version of Ruby 3.0 or higher with Jekyll, you will need to include another gem.
 On your current project run `bundle add webrick`.
 This will allow the local server to function properly.

 #### Windows Specific Quirks
-If you're developing on the Windows Subsystem for Linux, you'll also probably need the `wsl` gem (in addition to the command).
+If you're developing on the Windows Subsystem for Linux (WSL), you'll also probably need the `wsl` gem (in addition to the command).
 You'll also need to serve your site from within the Linux subsystem (e.g, not from any directory in `/mnt/c`).
 If you don't, auto-reload won't work and if you have any JavaScript dependency managers, those will break too.
 Lastly...you might wanna alias `bundle exec jekyll serve --force_polling --livereload` to serve your site.

 ### Time To Structure